Overview

 Calculation formula

-The complete confidence score formula:
+The confidence score formula:

 Exact match (score: 100)